-Nothing is cozier for big and little feet than some wool socks on a chilly day.
-Wool is a natural fiber that has great wicking qualities to pull moisture away from skin.
-Wool fibers are "bouncy" and provide resilient padding to feet.
-And since wool is a tough, long-lasting fiber, your socks will be cozy for many, many years.
+Wool is a naturally insulating fiber that has great wicking qualities to pull moisture away from the skin.
+Wool fibers are "bouncy" and provide resilient padding for your feet.
+And because wool is a tough, long-lasting fiber, your socks will be cozy for many years.

-Wool yarns come from the fleece of sheep; cashmere and mohair from goats.
-The hair is spun into yarns and if left untreated, these are called virgin yarns.
+Wool yarns come from the fleece of sheep; cashmere and mohair are derived from goats.
+The hair is spun into yarns, and if left untreated these are called virgin yarns.
 Each hair is made up of scales.
 When the hairs are exposed to high heat either during washing or drying, the scales bind together.
 This binding is what causes shrinkage, which is often permanent.

-If your socks have been knit from treated superwash wool yarns, they can be machine washed using warm water and a regular laundry detergent and then tumble dried at a low heat.
-Do not use a hot water wash cycle or excessive high heat in the dryer because it can damage the protective resin coating.
-Once the protective coating is damaged, the fibers can and will felt together causing shrinkage.
+If your socks are made of treated superwash wool yarns, they generally can be machine washed using warm water and regular laundry detergent and then tumble dried on low heat.
+Do not use a hot water wash cycle or high heat in the dryer; this can damage the protective resin coating.
+And once the protective coating is damaged, the fibers can and will interlock and cause shrinkage.

-- Never use chlorine bleach on wool socks.
-In excessive levels, chlorine bleach will stiffen and weaken fibers.
-If there is excessive staining or yellowing of white socks that needs to be treated, use an oxygen-based bleach as a presoak.
-Mix a solution of oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach or Purex 2 Color Safe Bleach are brand names) and cool water.
-Follow the package directions as to how much product per gallon of water.
-Completely submerge the socks and allow them to soak for no more than one hour.
-Check the stain.
-Rinse well.
+Never use chlorine bleach on wool socks.
+In excessive levels, chlorine bleach will stiffen and weaken the fibers.
+If there is staining or yellowing of wool socks that needs to be treated, use an oxygen-based bleach as a presoak.
+Mix a solution of oxygen-based bleach (such as OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach) and cool water.
+Follow the package directions for how much product per gallon of water.
+Completely submerge the socks, and allow them to soak for no more than one hour.
+Then, rinse well.

-- While wool has natural anti-bacterial qualities, you may need to add a disinfecting step while washing wool socks if you have severe athlete's foot fungus.
+While wool has natural antibacterial qualities, you might wish to add a disinfecting step while washing your wool socks.
 This can be done by using a pine oil disinfectant, which is effective in warm water.
-Brands include Pine Sol or Lysol Pine Action.
+Brands include Pine-Sol and Lysol Pine Action.
 It should be added at the beginning of the wash cycle.
-To be effective, the product must contain 80 percent pine oil.
-You can also use a phenolic disinfectant in a warm water wash.
-Lysol brand disinfectant is available in most areas.
-Phenolic disinfectants may be added to the wash or rinse water, if the rinse water is warm.
+You also can use a phenolic disinfectant added to a warm wash or rinse cycle.
+A popular brand is Lysol Laundry Sanitizer.